 Candy Cane Lane is a popular Christmas attraction in Cologne, Germany.
 The lane is filled with brightly lit Christmas trees and decorations, and it’s definitely worth a visit if you’re in the city during the holiday season!

 Fasching is a popular holiday in Austria and southern Germany that focuses on having fun and obeying rules.
 How German.
 Fasching traditions include large street parades.
 The holiday usually takes place in the weeks leading up to Lent.

 Fairy Tale Road, Germany

 The Fairy Tale Road is a popular tourist attraction in Germany that takes visitors to various spots where famous fairy tales were set.
 The road winds through the picturesque countryside and is a great way to see some of Germany’s most beautiful scenery.
 It’s a popular destination to host various festivals throughout the year.

 Cologne Carnival Party – Karneval

 Cologne Carnival is the biggest street party in Germany.
 From January 6 to Ash Wednesday, you’ll see lots of parades with floats, costumes, marching bands, and beer!
-The party atmosphere is contagious, so it’s a great time to visit Cologne and join in the fun!
+The party atmosphere is contagious, so it’s a great time to visit Cologne and enjoy the fun!

 International Women’s Day

 In Germany, this day is also known as Frauentag.
 It is a day to celebrate women and their accomplishments.
-Many events are held throughout the country, including concerts, speeches, and exhibitions.
+Many events are held nationwide, including concerts, speeches, and exhibitions.